 Practical methods are outlined for planning, problem-solving, and organization-building while transcending personal differences.
 This will include procedural tools and practices that can smooth collaboration, encourage personal empowerment, inspire proactive leadership, and energize communities.
 A reference list of accessible resources will be made available.

-The idea is introduced that human society is supported by an inviolable spiritual structure, which, if recognized and respected, will inform our judgment, guide our actions, and ground our relationships.
-Defined by the unity and balance characterized by justice, this foundation allows us to see with our own eyes, exercise responsibility effectively, build stable communities, and conduct our lives with confidence.
+The idea is introduced that human society is, like physical reality, governed ultimately by an inviolable metaphysical structure.
+If recognized, understood, and respected this reality can inform our judgment, guide our actions, and ground our relationships.
+Defined by the unity and balance that characterize justice, this foundation allows us to see with our own eyes, exercise responsibility effectively, build stable communities, and conduct our lives with confidence.

 Appendix 1: Bibliography